nhsconnect/ITK-FHIR-Digital-Medicines/pages/design/build_procedures.md

 - identifier - uniquely identifies this procedure (UUIDs)
 - status - completed, aborted etc
-- category - Classification of the procedure
 - code - identification of the procedure
 - bodySite - the body site of the procedure
 - complicationDetail - details of any intra-operative complications encountered during the procedure, arising during the patient’s stay in the recovery unit or directly attributable to the procedure
-- anestheticIssues - details of any adverse reaction to any anaesthetic agents including local anaesthesia.
-Problematic intubation, transfusion reaction, etc.
 - note - any further textual comment to clarify such as statement that information is partial or incomplete
 - performed - when procedure was performed
 - subject - the patient